jonasb/jonasb.github.com/_posts/2020-01-03-github-actions-android-problem-matcher.md

         ./gradlew build
 ```

 One of the really nice features about GitHub Actions as a CI tool is it's ability to pick up errors and warnings in the logs and annotate the PRs inline.
 However, as far as I can tell there are/were no actions on the [marketplace](https://github.com/marketplace?type=actions) that support Android warnings and errors, so you end up spending a lot of time scrolling through logs.

-Also, at the time of this writing, GitHub [don't seem to have documented how to do it](https://github.community/t5/GitHub-Actions/problemMatcher-documentation/td-p/33160).
-Your best bet is to figure it out by looking at existing open source GitHub Actions projects.
+The official documentation of problem matchers can be found in the [actions/toolkit](https://github.com/actions/toolkit/blob/master/docs/problem-matchers.md) repo.

-Adding a new problem matcher you add a log line using a special format, which points to a JSON file that defines what GitHub should look for in the logs to identify problems.
+In order to add a new problem matcher you add a log line using a special format, which points to a JSON file that defines what GitHub should look for in the logs to identify problems.
 If your JSON file is called `.github/gradle-matcher.json`, add this to your workflow's step `echo "::add-matcher::.github/gradle-matcher.json"`.
 When successful GitHub will show this in the logs:

 ```
 Added matchers: 'gradle'.
 Problem matchers scan action output for known warning or error strings and report these inline.